Defi-Oracle-Tooling/Revamp-of-QDQ/docs/README.md

 # Revamp of QDQ Documentation

+> **Note:** This project was formerly known as **Quorum Dev Quickstart**.
+All documentation, scripts, and templates have been rebranded.
+If you are looking for the old name, you are in the right place!

 > **Status:** Active | **Last Updated:** 2025-10-14 | **Version:** 0.4.0

 Welcome to the comprehensive documentation for the Quorum Developer Quickstart tool.
 This toolkit enables rapid scaffolding of local Quorum (Hyperledger Besu / GoQuorum) development networks with advanced features including regional topology configuration, Azure deployment, and enterprise integrations.